nopetrides/modding/ValheimMods/Crop_Utils/Thunderstore/README.md

 See config for all configurables, and change at your leasuire.

-Tested with some mods that add additional plants but compatability not guarenteed.
+Tested with some mods that add additional plants but compatibility not guarenteed.

 # Default keybinds: